orstavik/JoiComponents/book/chapter1b_slot_basics/5_WhatIs_slotchain.md

 ## to max: labels for sketch

-* GreenFrame uses another web component PAssePArtout in its shadowDOM.
+* GreenFrame uses another web component PassePartout in its shadowDOM.
 GreenFrame then place its `<slot id="outerSlot">` as a child of the PAssePArtout host node.
 When `<slot id="outerSlot">` is placed as a slotable of PAssePArtout, the relationship between `<slot id="outerSlot">` and the `<passe-partout>` host node